charlesll/xanes-mayotte/README.md

 ### XAS Analysis
 - **Fe K-edge**: Pre-edge removal (Larch), pseudo-Voigt fitting, centroid method
 - **S K-edge**: Background removal (Rampy), multi-Gaussian deconvolution
-- **Calibrations**: Fiege et al. 2017, Wilke et al. 2005, Zhang et al. 2018 (Fe); Lerner et al. 2021, Jugo et al. 2010 (S)
+- **Calibrations**: Fe => F2017, W2005, Z2018; S => L2021, J2010, LL2023 (this study, not used)

 ### Thermodynamic Modelling
 - **Primary**: Moretti & Ottonello (2005) - Ionic Polymeric Approach (IPA)
 - **Implementation**: [ctsfg6 Fortran code](https://github.com/charlesll/sulfur-magma) (2632 lines, Fortran 77)
 - **Method**: Inverse modelling with Powell optimization
-- **Comparison**: Borisov 2018, Kress-Carmichael 1991, Jugo 2010, Nash 2019, Boulliung and Wood (2023, Excel calculation)

-### MELTS-OSaS
+- **Comparison**: B2018, KC1991, J2010, BW2023 (Excel calculation)

-We provide the notebook and input we used in the publication to determine the fO2 given the composition of melt, olivine and spinel.
+- **MELTS-OSaS**: We provide the notebook and input we used in the publication to determine the fO2 given the composition of melt, olivine and spinel.
 The code is a direct minor modification of the Waters et al. (2025) software, see [https://zenodo.org/records/13988167](https://zenodo.org/records/13988167).
 The best way to run it is through the [ThermoEngine plateform](https://thermoenginelite.readthedocs.io).

-See the `results/MELTS-OSaS/`folder for details.
+See the `results/MELTS-OSaS/` folder for code and input files.
+You can directly copied the results in the `results/Results_synthese.xlsx`spreadsheet prior to running the modelling section of the code.

 ---